 Electricity

-Repair category 2
+Repair category 1

-Notes The electrical installation appears along mixed lines with an old style fuse board.
-Further advice will be available from a NICEIC/SELECT registered electrician.
-We have been informed from the seller that an EICR is available from 2021.
-It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
+Notes It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
 Further advice will be available from a qualified NICEIC/ SELECT registered Contractor.
 It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IET regulations.

+Gas

-Gas Repair category 1 Notes Trade bodies governing gas installations currently advise that gas appliances should be tested prior to change in occupancy and thereafter at least once a year by a Gas Safe registered contractor.
+Repair category 1

+Notes Trade bodies governing gas installations currently advise that gas appliances should be tested prior to change in occupancy and thereafter at least once a year by a Gas Safe registered contractor.
 It is assumed that gas appliances comply with relevant regulations.
-We have been informed by the seller that annual gas inspections have been carried out.

 Water, plumbing and bathroom fittings

 Repair category 2

-Notes Damaged enamel to the bath evident and defective grouting which could lead to dampness/decay in hidden areas of the property.
+Notes Seals/tiling around the bath and shower rooms are split/loose.
+Failure to seals can result in dampness/decay within hidden areas of the property.

-Heating and hot water Repair category 2 Notes The central heating boiler is of an older design.
-Informed opinion suggests that boilers have a life expectancy between 10 and 20 years depending on the quality of the boiler and whether or not regular maintenance has been carried out.
-Future repair or replacement should be anticipated.
+Heating and hot water Repair category 2 Notes Leaking radiator noted within the ground floor bedroom.
 It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
 Boilers and central heating systems should be tested and serviced by a Gas Safe registered contractor on an annual basis to ensure their safe and efficient operation.
+The central heating boiler is located in a position that some heating engineers may be reluctant to service or maintain.
+Health and Safety guidance for trades and professional practice is constantly changing and there is a possibility that future changes could hinder or prevent on- going maintenance/servicing.